IndominusByte/fastapi-jwt-auth/docs/configuration/general.md

     Defaults to `None`

 `authjwt_algorithm`
-:   Which algorithm to sign the JWT with. <a href="https://pyjwt.readthedocs.io/en/latest/algorithms.html">See here</a>
+:   Which algorithm to sign the JWT with. <a href="https://pyjwt.readthedocs.io/en/latest/algorithms.html" class="external-link">See here</a>
     for the options.
 Defaults to `HS256`

 `authjwt_decode_algorithms`